GoogleCloudPlatform/cluster-toolkit/modules/README.md

 ### Source (Required)

-The source is a path or URL that points to the source files for a module.
-The actual content of those files is determined by the [kind](#kind-may-be-required) of the module.
+The source is a path or URL that points to the source files for Packer or Terraform modules.
+A source can either be a filesystem path or a URL to a git

-A source can be a path which may refer to a module embedded in the `ghpc` binary or a local file.
-It can also be a URL pointing to a GitHub path containing a conforming module.
+repository:

+* Filesystem paths
+  * modules embedded in the `ghpc` executable
+  * modules in the local filesystem
+* Remote modules hosted on github.com or any `git::` repository
+  * when modules are in a subdirectory of the git repository, a special double-slash "//" notation can be required as described below

+An important distinction is that git URLs are natively supported by Terraform so they are not copied to your deployment directory.
+Packer does not have native support for git-hosted modules so the Toolkit will copy these modules into the deployment folder on your behalf.

 #### Embedded Modules

-Embedded modules are embedded in the ghpc binary during compilation and cannot be edited.
-To refer to embedded modules, set the source path to `modules/<<MODULE_PATH>>`.
+Embedded modules are added to the ghpc binary during compilation and cannot be edited.
+To refer to embedded modules, set the source path to `modules/<<MODULE_PATH>>` or `community/modules/<<MODULE_PATH>>`.

-The paths match the modules in the repository at compilation time.
-You can review the directory structure of [the core modules](./) and [community modules](../community/modules/) to determine which path to use.
-For example, the following code is using the embedded pre-existing-vpc module:
+The paths match the modules in the repository structure for [core modules](./) and [community modules](../community/modules/).
+Because the modules are embedded during compilation, your local copies may differ unless you recompile ghpc.

+For example, this example snippet uses the embedded pre-existing-vpc module:

 ```yaml
   - id: network1